 We generate leads with CRM

 The more structured the lead generation process is, the better-quality leads in your database.
-Here are a few examples of how you can modernise and streamline lead generation - based on different lead sources - with a reliable CRM solution in place…
+Here are a few examples of how you can modernise and streamline lead generation with a reliable CRM solution in place…

 New record creation from emails